This is the multi-page printable view of this section. Click here to print.

 User Management

-PM and PL group users can add or remove users from the project.
-Only users registered to the project can be granted console and resource access within the project, so users who need console or resource access must be registered as project users.
+PM and PL group users can add or remove users from a project.
+Only users registered in the project can be granted and managed console and resource access within that project, so users who need console or resource access must be registered as project users.

 Click the Add button above the user list to add a user to the project.

-1. Name: Search for the user name registered in CAM.
+1. Name: Search by the user name registered in CAM.

 2. Group: Select the user’s group.

-3. PL: Can manage project-related information and has the same permissions as the project manager.
+3. PL : can manage project-related information and have the same permissions as the project manager.

 Delete User

 Select the user to delete from the user list and click the Delete button.
-After deleting a user, the deleted user can no longer view project-related information.
+After a user is deleted, the deleted user can no longer view project-related information.

 Notice

-The Notice section allows Tenant Admins to create and manage notices that are displayed in the GNB Notices panel for users within the tenant.
+The announcements section allows tenant administrators to create and manage notices for users within the tenant.
+These notices are displayed in the GNB announcement panel.
 Multiple notices can be active simultaneously.
-Each notice can include a title, detailed description, optional attachment(s), and a defined display period.
+Each notice may include a title, detailed description, optional attachment, and a specified display period.

 Create Notice

-To Create a Notice, click on the Create button on List page.
-In the Create Notice page, enter the following details:
+To create a notice, click the Create button on the list page.
+On the Create Notice page, enter the following details:

-2. Description: Provide the content or message to be displayed.
+2. Description: Provide the content or message to display.

-4. Display: Toggle ON to enable the notice for display in the GNB.
-Once the toggle is turned ON, you can select the Display Period or the date range during which the notice should be visible to users.
+4. Display: To show announcements in the GNB, turn the toggle ON.
+After turning the toggle ON, you can select the period or date range during which the announcement will be displayed to users.

-Select Save to create the notice.
-The newly created notice will appear in the Notice list.
+To create an announcement, select *Save.
+The newly created announcement will appear in the announcement list.

-Select any notice title from the list to open the Notice Details page.
-All notice information (Title, Description, Attachments, Display Period, Created By, and Created Date) is displayed in read-only mode.
+Select a notice title from the list to navigate to the notice detail page.
+All notice information (title, description, attachment, display period, author, and creation date) is displayed in read-only mode.

-2. Use Delete to permanently remove the notice. .
+2. Use Delete to permanently delete the announcement.

 Edit Notice